zynewave/podium-library/Guides/podium-guide.md

 If the sound object is created by importing a sound file then the **Filename** field shows the referenced folder and filename.
 If the sound object is created as a new object in the project, it initially is not linked to a sound file.
 When you save the project file, all unsaved sounds are assigned filenames based on the sound object names and are placed in the same folder as the project file.
 You can also use the sound editor **File** menu to save the sound in any folder and with any filename you desire.

 The Podium project file only stores the sound object as a sound file reference.
 All the settings specified in the sound properties dialog, along with the wave data and any marker events, are stored in the wave file.
 Thus if you open a project that fails to locate the referenced sound files, the **Sound Properties** dialog will show default values and a red background in the **Filename** field.
-The **Relink File...** button opens a file dialog which allows you to relink the sound object to a sound file.
+The **Link File...** button opens a file dialog which allows you to link the sound object to a sound file.

 If the sound file is located under the same folder as the project file, then the **Relative to project path** option can be selected.
 This will store the sound filename with a relative path reference in the project file, which enables you to move the project folder together with the sound files to another folder location without breaking the links to the sound files.